fevziatanoglu/JavaScript-Projects/README.md

 <br/>
 It has 3 level options ; 3x4 , 4x4 and 5x5.
 <br/>
-Game has flip counter and , time counter.
+Game has flip counter and time counter.
 We can see them end game screen.
 <br/>
-When started to click button , card created one by one according to related level option.
+When clicked to start button , card created one by one according to related level option.
 <br/>
 When click to cards , they flip and if two cards are same , those cards became constant.
 <br/>